MiamiOH-CSE274/03_Queue_Lab/README.md

 #### 5. What is the purpose of "templates" in C++?

+They allow the user of the program to define something that the programmer has intentionally left ambiguous.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?